 In this section, the acknowledgement of our remote IT security policies is mandatory.
 The requirement to notify the employer of any change in residence is also mandatory.
-An employee who is relocating their remote work location should not be permitted to begin work in the new location until their telecommuting (remote work) agreement has been updated with the new address information along with the necessary approvals (i.e. out of state address).
+An employee who is relocating their remote work location should not be permitted to begin work in the new location until their telecommuting agreement has been updated with the new address information along with the necessary approvals (i.e. out of state address).

 The employee is required to maintain homeowner's or renter's insurance and to retain proof of that insurance.
 The supervisor may require this documentation at any time.
-Universities of Wisconsin insurance policies may not cover negligent damage to Universities of Wisconsin furniture or IT assets located at a remote work location.
+UW System insurance policies may not cover negligent damage to UW System furniture or IT assets located at a remote work location.